OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-trigger.md

 ## Prepare the workbook

 Power Automate shouldn't use [relative references](../testing/power-automate-troubleshooting.md#avoid-relative-references) like `Workbook.getActiveWorksheet` to access workbook components.
-So, we need a workbook and worksheet with consistent names for Power Automate to reference.
+So, you need a workbook and worksheet with consistent names for Power Automate to reference.

 1. Create a new workbook named **MyWorkbook**.